 Paul Coletti’s daughter-in-law, Alicia Coletti is a Library Trustee and a member of the Friends.

 “I remember how proud he was of that library,” says Alicia.
 “I stand in the atrium and I look to the left and I see the wall of the Coletti building” that now stands as one entire side of the atrium.
 “Richard Bertman did a wonderful job of incorporating both old and new parts of the library.”

 The CBT addition is 56,000 square feet.
 The exterior is made of red slate, granite, brick, and cast stone that simulates brownstone.
 The exterior metal balconies, arches, and trim are designed to recall and repeat similar shapes and features from the Coletti buildings.
 Interior building materials include makore woodwork, Indian slate floors, and granite topped desks.

-Not only was the original Thomas Crane Library built by the most famous architect of the time, its grounds were designed by the most famous landscaper of the time-Frederick Law Olmsted.
+Not only was the original Thomas Crane Library built by the most famous architect of the time, its grounds may have been designed by the most famous landscaper of the time: Frederick Law Olmsted.

 “I agree that the scraggly elm in the southwest corner of the Library Grounds should be cut out,” writes Olmsted’s Brookline firm in a 1913 letter to the Library Trustees about landscaping around the Aiken addition.